urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch3.markdown

     36 ::    *[a 10 [b c] d]  *[a 8 c 7 [0 3] d]
     37 ::    *[a 10 b c]      *[a c]

-Each of these cases just resolves to another nock computation, in which each pattern matched on the left appears no more than once on the right.
-Ie, it's a macro.
+Each of these cases just resolves to another Nock computation, in which each pattern matched on the left appears no more than once on the right.
+I.e., it's a macro.
 But what do the macros do?
 Let's work through them, from easiest to hardest.

 ###`10` (37)###